ACCESS-Community-Hub/PyEarthTools/README.md

 The following instructions assume that you have access to [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) on your system.

-> [!Note] Windows Users
+> [!WARNING]
 > These instructions have been tested on Linux and macOS.
-We have not tested them on Windows.
+We have not tested them on **Windows**.
-> We welcome any contribution to improve this situation :smile:.
+> We welcome any contribution to improve this situation 🙂.

 First clone this repository and switch to the tutorials folder: